Wanted: Next Generation Of Luge Competitors

 "We have a sled on display right here under the USA Luge tent," Kelly says.

-And the track is different too.
+The track is different, too.
 It isn't a sheet of ice.
 It's more like a short tubing run, with walls carved out of snow, about 50 feet long.
 Real luge tracks can be up to a mile.

 That means there's not a whole lot of space here to judge prospective racers.
-But a lot of the people go up and down dozens of times — and it becomes easy to pick out the naturals.
+But a lot of the people go up and down dozens of times, and it becomes easy to pick out the naturals.

 "I like it," says William Watson, 10.
 He sleds straight and fast.
 No fear.
 "I like the feeling of going fast when I'm on my back."

-Keep an eye out for Watson.
-He came in second in a competition later in the day in the 10-17 age group, earning himself a trip to Lake Placid for a real tryout — and a shot at the Winter Olympic Games.
+Keep an eye out for William.
+He came in second in a competition later in the day in the 10-17 age group, earning himself a trip to Lake Placid, N.Y., for a real tryout — and a shot at the Winter Olympic Games.